AnActualEmerald/papa/README.md

 - Search Thunderstore for mods from the command line
 - Download a mod *and* its dependencies with one command
 - Easily keep your mods up to date
-- Per-directory tracking makes hosting multiple servers with different mods from one machine easy
-- Enable and disable mods independent of N*'s own enabling and disabling

 ## Usage